leonardoboulitreau/leonardoboulitreau.github.io/index.md

 ---
 ### I make machines that sing, speak, play, and hear.

-I am a researcher in the intersection of audio and deep learning, with over 5 years of experience and a solid background in signal processing.
+I am an researcher in the intersection of audio and deep learning currently working as an intert at Telecom Paris.
+I have over 5 years of experience and a solid background in signal processing.
 I am also a hobbyist music producer, composer, and multi‑instrumentalist.

 ## Interests
 My research interests are aimed at developing audio‑based systems that are more transparent and human‑empowering in topics such as: